projectwallace/minify-css/README.md

 # minify-css

+> [!WARNING]
+> This repository is not maintained (it was never used actually).
+Please refer to [format-css](https://github.com/projectwallace/format-css) to minify your CSS.

 Fast, small, zero-config library to minify CSS with basic rules.
 Simplicity, bundle size and runtime speed are more important than versatility and extensibility.

 ## Installation